-Prerequisites: Algebra 2
+Prerequisites: B or higher in Algebra 2

 Description: This course is for students who have successfully completed Algebra 2 and want college credit for pre-calculus math.
 Topics include: graphs and functions; polynomial, radical, rational, exponential, logarithmic functions; equations, inequalities, systems of equations and inequalities; applications.
 Upon successful completion of the course, students who are eligible for college credit will earn 3 credits from St. Cloud State University.
 (See the CIS table for eligibility criteria).